python/cpython/Doc/library/gettext.rst

 greater convenience than the GNU :program:`gettext` API.
-It is the recommended way of localizing your Python applications and modules.  :mod:`gettext` defines a "translations" class which implements the parsing of GNU :file:`.mo` format files, and has methods for returning either standard 8-bit strings or Unicode strings.
+It is the recommended way of localizing your Python applications and modules.  :mod:`gettext` defines a "translations" class which implements the parsing of GNU :file:`.mo` format files, and has methods for returning strings.
 Instances of this "translations" class can also install themselves in the built-in namespace as the function :func:`_`.

 .. function:: find(domain[, localedir[,  languages[, all]]])